mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - RAPL package counters
 - RAPL DRAM counters (when available)

-If the CPU architecture supports more RAPL domains than CPU and DRAM, they will be exported as well.
+If the CPU architecture supports more RAPL domains otherthan CPU and DRAM, they will be exported as well.

 ## Emissions collector